cloudqubes/cloudqubes.github.io/_drafts/2026-06-04-ansible-verify.md

     fail_msg: "NOK: test_file does not exists"
 ```

 The `pw_name` key holds the username of the owner.
+We shall check wither the value equals `ubuntu`.

 ```yaml
   - name: assert test_file owner username is ubuntu